OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_single.md

 ### Restoring the Previous Version

-If for any reason you need to restore your previous OpenNebula, simply uninstall OpenNebula 7.0, and install again your previous version.
+If for any reason you need to restore your previous OpenNebula, simply uninstall OpenNebula {{< version >}}, and install again your previous version.
 After that, update the drivers if needed, as outlined in Step 12.